What Is the NUT Score? A Better Way to Measure Player Value

 NUT is built into every part of Baseball Nut.
 You'll see it on:

-- Game cards on the scoreboard β team records, live pitcher/batter matchups, and total NUT generated in each game
+- Game cards on the scoreboard β team records, live pitcher/batter matchups, batter vs pitcher career history, and each team's NUT shown under its score

 - Trending Players β hottest players ranked by 7-day NUT

-- Player comparison β compare any two players side-by-side with NUT
+- Player and team comparison β compare any two players or teams side-by-side with NUT, also accessible from every game page

 - Trade analyzer β evaluate fantasy trades using NUT values